luismiguelsaez/python-playground/api/fastapi/README.md

 - The image is not actually being uploaded to ECR, so I keep only a placeholder in the `Makefile` to represent how it would work and I use a Docker HUB image during the deployment
 - I don't have an account where I can test that the code actually works, so I am only testing Terragrunt `init` and `plan` commands
 - Added S3 backend generator at main `terragunt.hcl` as an example, but commented it because I don't have where to create the S3 bucket and the required DynamoDB table for the state lock
+- I created a ECR repository manually in the code, but a `Lambda` function can be defined to create them based on `Eventbridge` events

 ## Application details